CarlosSantos/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Cours project for "The Data Scientist’s Toolbox"
+Course project for "The Data Scientist’s Toolbox" module